 Get Sub String

-This pre-built action located under @Generic Element.
-The functionality of this action in Avo Assure is to extracts a specific part of a string based on a given index or range and saves the result in a dynamic variable.
+This is a pre-built Action located under the @Generic Element.
+The functionality of this Action in Avo Assure is to extract a specific part of the input text based on the given index or range.
+The extracted portion is stored in a dynamic variable.

 Syntax